14: Hunter Hartley, Hunter Hartley

 There was a lull in the conversation.

 “I think there’s a time machine in there,” I said.
-Nobody leapt up and shouted “THIS GUY IS IN LEAGUE WITH WOE.BEGONE!” so I don’t think I put myself in danger.
+Nobody leapt up and shouted, “THIS GUY’S IN LEAGUE WITH WOE.BEGONE!” so I don’t think I put myself in too much danger.

 “Why do you think that?”
 Hunter asked.

-“Think about it.
-All 3 of you just told me that you haven’t seen anything here except local fauna.
-If there’s something here, a time machine could make it so that even if something did happen, whoever is in charge could go back and keep it from ever happening.
+“Well, think about it.
+All three of you just told me that you haven’t seen anything here, except maybe some local fauna.
+If there’s something here, a time machine could make it so that even if something did happen, whoever’s in charge could go back and keep it from ever happening.
 It would look like nothing’s here.
-And it goes without saying why a government would want to have a time machine and want so badly to protect it that there are a hundred guys working security at the front gate.”
+And it goes without saying why a government would want to have a time machine, and want to protect it so badly that there’s a security team of a hundred people at the front gate.”

 “That’s smart, Mike.
 They’ll like you,” Hunter said.
-I was beginning to wonder who “they” was.
+I was beginning to wonder who “they” were?

 “But do we really have the technology to make a time machine?”
 Chance asked.

 “Interesting,” Chance said.
-“But then why did WWII exist?
+“But then why did World War Two happen?
 Surely going back in time and winning wars before they could be fought would be a major interest to the United States.”

-Because, Chance, that’s basically the plot of Ars Paradoxica and this is WOE.BEGONE–[theme starts but ends very quickly.]
+Because, Chance, that’s basically the plot of Ars Paradoxica, and this is WOE.BEGONE[Brief start-stop of the opening theme.]

-“Wow, you just got here and you’ve thought it through this much?”
+“Wow, you just got here, and you’ve thought this much about it?”
 Chance asked.

-“I think about stuff like this all the time,” I said, 14 episodes into a podcast where I talk about stuff like this all of the time.
+“I mean, I think about stuff like this all the time,” I said, 14 episodes into a podcast where I talk about stuff like this all of the time.

-I would have to wait until nightfall to try and retrieve the envelope from the mailbox, plus I also had my first day of work ahead of me.
-Fifteen minutes before my patrol was due to start, a woman in a golf cart sped up to my cabin, which I had returned to after breakfast.
-I walked out and she yelled “Get in dipshit!
-We’re doing patrol!”
-I do whatever a person calls me a dipshit tells me to do, so I grabbed my patrol gear and hopped in the passenger side of the golf cart.
+I would have to wait until nightfall to try and retrieve the envelope from the mailbox.
+Plus I also had my first day of work ahead of me.
+15 minutes before my patrol was due to start, a woman in a golf cart sped up to my cabin, which I had returned to after breakfast.
+I walked out, and she yelled, “Get in dipshit!
+We’re doin’ patrol!”
+I do whatever a person calls me a “dipshit” tells me to do, so I grabbed my patrol gear, and hopped in the passenger side of the golf cart.

 “Hunter’s a weird guy.
-Nice as can be, give away the shirt on his back type of guy.
-But it sometimes feels like he only remembers half of what you say to him,” she said.
+Nice as can be, give-away-the-shirt-on-his-back-type of guy.
+But it sometimes feels like he only remembers half of what’s said to him?” she said.

 “I know exactly what you mean.
 I’ve introduced myself to him twice already,” I replied.

 She showed me my patrol route, and even outlined it on the map that I had been given.
 I was grateful because of how horrifically bad I am at maps.
-I don’t know if this is because of my lack of spacial awareness or just because I never really needed to use a map that wasn’t electronic most of the time.
-Essentially, the job boils down to walking the route for an hour, taking a fifteen minute break, repeat 6 times with a lunch in the middle, fill out an observation form at the end of the day.
-Easy enough.
-She also warned me to not push the button– not if there’s an intruder, not if there’s an animal, not if you get crushed by a rock.
-She gave me a walkie-talkie and told me to use that instead, or my gun.
+I don’t know if this is because of my lack of spatial awareness, or just because I never really needed to use a map that wasn’t electronic.
+Essentially, the job boils down to walking the route for an hour, taking a 15-minute break; repeat six times with a lunch in the middle; fill out an observation form at the end of the day.
+She also warned me to not push the button.
+Not if there’s an intruder; not if there’s an animal; not if you get crushed by a rock.
+She gave me a walkie-talkie, and told me to use that instead.
+Or my gun.

-“I’ve never fired my weapon on patrol, but if I see that bear that people keep talking about, he’s all mine,” she said.
+“I’ve never fired my weapon on patrol before, but if I see that bear that people keep talking about, he’s all mine,” she said.
 I couldn’t tell if she was joking or not.
 “Have you ever fired a gun before, Mike?”

 “A couple times,” I said, embarrassed.